arjunneervannan/CIS120-FinalProject/README.md

+## CIS 120 Final Project

-For my CIS120 Final Project, I built chess
+For my CIS120 Final Project (link to course here: https://www.seas.upenn.edu/~cis120/current/), I built chess.
+The game can be run by running Game.java (in src).
+A picture of the GUI is shown below:

 ## Code Structure